PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Connect the device to the PC using a USB cable.
 1. <!--aren't we missing the step where you check which network interface belongs to the USB? we do it for Ethernet, and I think we're doing it in the USB example-->
 1. Configure the PC to use a link-local IPv4 address (169.254.x.y) for the interface.
-1. Find the address assigned to the interface.
+1. Make sure that link-local IPv4 address is assigned to the network interface.

 For example, on an Ubuntu PC: